50 Unhealthiest Habits After 50

 "Our brains need omega-3 fatty acids for optimal brain function and mood stability.
 This is probably the #1 thing you can do for your brain," says Lorraine Miano, a certified integrated healthy coach and author of The Magic of Menopause.
 "Omega-3's improve the health of brain cell membranes.
 Eating healthy fats also combats anxiety and depression."

 The Rx: "Eat foods such as wild caught fatty fish, flax and chia seeds, avocado and walnuts," says Miano.

 Applying sunscreen is a smart idea to prevent skin cancer and premature aging.
 But don't avoid the sun entirely.
 "We need a moderate amount of sunlight to boost our Vitamin D levels.
 Not enough D can lead to cardiovascular disease, cancer, and an early death," says Miano.

-Recommendation: The Vitamin D Council recommends exposing your skin to the sun for a short time—not long enough to tan or burn.
+The Rx: The Vitamin D Council recommends exposing your skin to the sun for a short time—not long enough to tan or burn.
 That will allow your skin to generate Vitamin D.

 Being Unkind to Yourself